codemonument/blog.codemonument.com/posts/2022-12-03-css-imports-via-js.md

 ## TL;DR

-1. If you need something stable for today, use `import.meta.url` in the js module as a base for the css url, then load the css via a style tag inserted into the dom.
+1. Step 1 - If you need something stable for today, use `import.meta.url` in the js module as a base for the css url, then load the css via a style tag inserted into the dom.
-2. If you don't need Safari right now: Use [Constructable Stylesheets](https://web.dev/constructable-stylesheets/) together with `fetch()`!
+2. Step 2 - If you don't need Safari right now: Use [Constructable Stylesheets](https://web.dev/constructable-stylesheets/) together with `fetch()`!
-3. If you want to be even more adventurous, use the new [CSS Module Scripts](https://web.dev/css-module-scripts/#using-css-module-scripts) Syntax, which is only available in Chrome and Edge at the time of writing.
+3. Step 3 - If you want to be even more adventurous, use the new [CSS Module Scripts](https://web.dev/css-module-scripts/#using-css-module-scripts) Syntax, which is only available in Chrome and Edge at the time of writing.

 ## Prerequisites - Getting the url of the current ESModule js file